Nader Engheta: Background

-He is currently the H. Nedwill Ramsey Professor at the University of Pennsylvania, Philadelphia, Pennsylvania, USA, affiliated with the departments of Electrical and Systems Engineering, Bioengineering, Materials Science and Engineering, and Physics and Astronomy.
+He has been the H. Nedwill Ramsey Professor at the University of Pennsylvania since January 2005, affiliated with the departments of Electrical and Systems Engineering, Bioengineering, Materials Science and Engineering, and Physics and Astronomy.
+In 2026, he was elected as a member of the National Academy of Engineering "for contributions to the development of metamaterials and their applications".

 Awards and honors

-Professor Engheta has received the following honors and awards:
+Engheta has received the following honors and awards: